 To view the full entry, visit One Stop for Writers where it resides within the largest fiction-based descriptive database ever created.
 (Free Trial available.)

 Occupation: DEEP SEA DIVER (COMMERCIAL)

 In a perfect world, all divers must have their commercial diving certification.
 (Some may not, depending on the area of the world they happen to work in, but in North America and many other developed countries, certification is demanded.)
-A basic, entry-level program may take about 2 months to complete, but more extensive programming will take anywhere from four to twelve months.
-To earn more advanced certifications a person will have to log hours in the field and on working dives.
+A basic, entry-level program may take about two months to complete, but more extensive programming will…

 People They Might Interact With: other divers, project managers, ship employees, oil and gas employees, doctors, scientists, engineers